Broken Tooth

 What Is A Broken Tooth?

-A Broken Tooth refers to a tooth that has been cracked, fractured or chipped.
-It can be caused by a variety of reasons, such as trauma to the mouth, biting down on hard objects, or decay that has weakened the tooth.
-The extent of the damage can range in severity from a small enamel chip to a large fracture that exposes the nerve tissues of the tooth.
-Regardless of the severity, a broken tooth can cause discomfort, sensitivity, and even pain.
-A broken tooth may require immediate dental attention to prevent further damage or infection.
+A Broken Tooth occurs when a tooth is chipped, cracked, or fractured.
+This can result from various causes, including traumatic accidents, biting down on hard objects, or tooth decay.
+The damage can range from minor chips in the enamel to severe fractures that expose the inner nerves of the tooth.
+Regardless of the severity, a broken tooth can lead to discomfort, sensitivity, and pain.
+Seeking immediate dental care is crucial to prevent further complications, such as infection or increased tooth damage.

 If you have questions about A Broken Tooth or other dental problems, please contact us for more information.